Wednesday, February 29, 2012

 Start cuttings of coleus, geraniums, begonias and other plants

-you want inside
+you want inside for the winter.

 The snow-in-summer should be pruned hard as it makes such rapid